ygalbel/restangularbknd-orm/README.md

 }]);

 ````

-When the application starts, call them to set them into Restangular
+When the application starts, call them to set them into Restangular.

 ````javascript
 myApp.run(function (RestangularBknd, SessionService) {